-Alcalase[®] 2.4L (protease from Bacillus licheniformis, Subtilisin EC 3.4.21.14) was provided by Sigma-Aldrich (St Louis, MO, USA).
+Alcalase[®] 2.4L (protease from licheniformis, Subtilisin EC 3.4.21.14) was provided by Sigma-Aldrich (St Louis, MO, USA).
 Chitosan (Ch) and tripolyphosphate (TPP) were obtained from Sigma, Japan, while itaconic acid (2-methylidenebutanedioic acid) was purchased from Sigma Aldrich, Germany.
 Glutaraldehyde (GA) (pentane-1,5-dial) and paraffin oil (light liquid paraffin) were obtained from Centrohem, Serbia.
-Tween 80 (polyoxyethylene (20) sorbitanmonooleate) used as an emulsifier was obtained from Riedelde Haën, Germany.
+Tween 80 (polyoxyethylene (20)sorbitanmonooleate) used as an emulsifier was obtained from Riedel-de Haën, Germany.
 Azo-casein and sodium tripolyphosphate (TPP) were purchased from Sigma Chemical Co.
 (St. Louis, MO).
-Chicken egg white obtained from a local supermarket was separated from the yolk and gently stirred without foam formation to provide homogeneous mixture.
-Soy protein isolate with a protein content of 90% was received from Sojaprotein, Serbia.
+Chicken egg whites obtained from a local supermarket were separated from the yolk and gently stirred without foam formation to provide a homogeneous mixture.
+Soy protein isolates with a protein content of 90% were received from Sojaprotein, Serbia.
 All other chemicals used in this research were of analytical grade.

-Preparation and Activation of Chitosan Microbeads
+Preparation and activation of chitosan microbeads Emulsion technique

-Emulsion technique

-Chitosan microbeads were prepared by applying the emulsion technique, with addition of GA, as a crosslinking agent as previously described [5], with some modifications.
+Chitosan microbeads were prepared by applying the emulsion technique, with the addition of GA, as a crosslinking agent as previously described [5], with some modifications.
 The aqueous phase was prepared by adding chitosan (1.5% (m/v)) in 5 mL of acetic acid solution (2.0% (v/v)).
-Water and oil phases (50 mL of paraffin oil) were mixed in 1:10 ratio using magnetic stirrer (Heidolph Hei-Connect, Germany), with the addition of 1.0% (v/v) Tween 80 (0.5 mL) as an emulsifier at room temperature and at stirring speed of 750 rpm.
+Water and oil phases (50 mL of paraffin oil) were mixed in a 1:10 ratio using a magnetic stirrer (Heidolph Hei-Connect, Germany), with the addition of 1.0% (v/v) Tween 80 (0.5 mL) as an emulsifier at room temperature and at stirring speed of 750 rpm.
 After homogenization, GA solution (0.67% or 1.0% (v/v)) was added, drop-by-drop, and stirring was continued under the same conditions for the next 24 h.
-In order to remove all residues of the surfactant, the microbeads were washed out thoroughly with plenty of water, ethanol and petroleum ether in three cycles, respectively.
+To remove all residues of the surfactant, the microbeads were washed out thoroughly with plenty of water, ethanol, and petroleum ether in three cycles, respectively.
 Afterwards, the obtained beads were submerged in 10% (m/v) TPP solution at room temperature for the next 24 h and subsequently thoroughly washed with water.
-The microbeads were dried in the oven at 37 °C for 48 h until constant mass was achieved, and kept until further use in a desiccator at 25 °C.
+The microbeads were dried in the oven at 37 $^{\circ}\text{C}$ for 48 h until constant mass was achieved, and kept until further use in a desiccator at 25 $^{\circ}\text{C}$.

-The samples were labeled as CTPP(Ch/GA), where two numbers correspond to the chitosan concentration (m/v%) and to the concentration of the GA (v/v%).
-For example, CTPP (1.5/0.67) - means chitosan beads obtained by inverse emulsion technique using 1.5% (m/v) of chitosan and 0.67% (v/v) of glutaraldehyde, afterwards immersed into 10% (m/v) tripolyphosphate solution.
+The samples were labeled as CTPP(Ch/GA), where two numbers correspond to the chitosan concentration (m/v%) and the concentration of the GA (v/v%).
+For example, CTPP (1.5/0.67) - means chitosan beads obtained by inverse emulsion technique using 1.5% (m/v) of chitosan and 0.67% (v/v) of glutaraldehyde, afterward immersed into 10% (m/v) tripolyphosphate solution.